 Awards: RIBA Award finalist; Sustain Award finalist

 Ian Banks acting on behalf of Beam as curator and public art consultant for Halton Borough Council, created in 2007 the Art in Public Places public art strategy for Halton waterfront and a commissioning strategy for Widnes Waterfront EDZ, a final delivery part of which included the artist call, solicitation and commissioning of London-based architects and artists Tonkin Liu for their elegantly beautiful kinetic sculture called Future Flower.
 The giant galvanised steel flower is 14m tall and 4.5m in diameter.
 The public artwork was visualised as a precursor to the (then) proposed Mersey Gateway suspension bridge, since completed (formally opened in June 2018).
 The head of Furture Flower is constructed from a combination of triangles and pentagons to form an icoso-dodecahedron.
 Folded and perforated galvanised sheets form the petals, and whose overlapping perspective creates a series of optical illusions via gentle moiré patterns as you move around it.
 The leaves are actually small wind turbines which power LED lights, with their intensity varying with wind speed.
-An earlier linked temporary arts residency by both artist filmmaker Jordan Baseman and artist collective Tea are featured separately here.
+An earlier linked temporary arts residency for the Arts in Public Places strategy by both artist filmmaker Jordan Baseman and artist collective Tea are featured separately here.

 Scroll down for more images and videos….